Every Valley

 Charles King

-THE NEW YORK TIMES BOOK REVIEW EDITORS' CHOICE • From New York Times bestselling historian and National Book Critics Circle Award finalist Charles King, the moving untold story of the eighteenth-century men and women behind the making of Handel’s Messiah
+NEW YORK TIMES NOTABLE BOOK • NEW YORK TIMES BOOK REVIEW EDITORS' CHOICE • From the bestselling historian and National Book Critics Circle Award finalist, the moving untold story of the eighteenth-century men and women behind the making of Handel’s Messiah.

 "A delicious history of music, power, love, genius, royalty and adventure."—Simon Sebag Montefiore, author of The World